TomasVotruba/tomasvotruba.com/resources/posts/2018/2018-06-04-how-to-migrate-from-php-code-sniffer-to-easy-coding-standard.md

 id: 111
 title: "How to Migrate From PHP_CodeSniffer to ECS in 7 Steps"
 perex: |
-    Last year, I helped [Shopsys Coding Standards](https://github.com/shopsys/coding-standards) and [LMC PHP Coding Standard](https://github.com/lmc-eu/php-coding-standard) to migrate from PHP_CodeSniffer to ECS.
+    Last year, I helped [Shopsys CS](https://github.com/shopsys/coding-standards) and [LMC CS](https://github.com/lmc-eu/php-coding-standard) to migrate from PHP_CodeSniffer to ECS.

-    There are **a few simple A → B changes**, but one has to know about them or will get stuck.
+    There are a few simple A → B changes, but one has to know about them or will get stuck.

-    **Do you also use PHP_CodeSniffer and give it EasyCodingStandard a try**?
+    Do you also use PHP_CodeSniffer and give it ECS a try?
 Today we look at how to migrate step by step.

 updated_since: "January 2023"
 updated_message: |
     Updated with ECS 12 and `ECSConfig::configure()` simple way to work with configs.
 ---

-ECS is a tool build on Symfony components that [combines PHP_CodeSniffer and PHP CS Fixer](/blog/2017/05/03/combine-power-of-php-code-sniffer-and-php-cs-fixer-in-3-lines/).
+ECS is a PHP CLI tool that [combines PHP_CodeSniffer and PHP CS Fixer](/blog/2017/05/03/combine-power-of-php-code-sniffer-and-php-cs-fixer-in-3-lines/).
 It's easy to use from scratch:

 ```bash
 composer require symplify/easy-coding-standard --dev
 ```

-ECS uses simple config:
+ECS uses simple PHP config format:

 ```php
 // ecs.php